Battery Hearing Aids vs. Rechargeable Hearing Aids

 The choice between battery hearing aids and rechargeable hearing aids ultimately depends on your individual hearing aid preferences and requirements.
 At Hearmed Acoustic Healthcare, our experienced audiologists are here to guide you through the entire selection process.
 We do this by factoring in your lifestyle, hearing needs and your personal preferences.
 We offer a wide range of the highest technologically advanced battery and rechargeable hearing aids available.

 If you have any questions or wish to arrange an appointment, simply complete the contact form below.
-Alternatively you call us on 057 934 9388
+Alternatively call: Tullamore: 057 934 9388 or Portlaoise: 057 86 38181